jeanwsr/mokit-doc-mdbook/src/chap2-3.md

 **Setup GAMESS**

 Note that the original GAMESS source code can only deal with GVB up to 12 pairs.
-To go beyond that (which is routine type of calculation in `automr` of MOKIT), please read [Section 4.4.10](./chap4-4.md#4410-gvb_prog) carefully.
+To go beyond that (which is routine type of calculation in `automr` of MOKIT), please read [GVB_prog](./chap4-4.md#4410-gvb_prog) carefully.
 After re-compiling GAMESS (followed by instructions in Section 4.4.10), an executable `gamess.01.x` will be generated.
 This is the executable to be called by `automr`.

 **Setup scratch directory**